 Prado Museum

-The Prado Museum is the main art museum in Spain, located in the center of Madrid.
-It presents works of the Spanish, Flemish, Italian schools, works of artists of other schools and sculptors from different countries.
-The institution received its name Prado from the park in which it was built.
+The Prado Museum is the main art museum in Spain, it is located in the center of Madrid.
+It features works from the Spanish, Flemish, and Italian schools, as well as works by artists from other schools and sculptors from different countries.
+The institution got its name from the park in which it was built.

 Prado Museum

-Spanish King Carlos III decided to open the Cabinet of Natural History.
-For the Cabinet, the king ordered the construction of a building in the center of the capital.
-The project was entrusted to the architect Juan de Villanueva.
-The construction of the Prado Museum was completed only by Carlos' grandson Ferdinand VII.
+King Carlos III of Spain decided to open a Natural History Cabinet.
+The king ordered the construction of a building in the center of the capital for the Cabinet.
+The project was commissioned by architect Juan de Villanueva.
+The construction of the Prado Museum was completed only by Carlos's grandson Ferdinand VII.
 Ferdinand's wife, Queen Maria Isabel de Braganza, decided to open the Royal Museum of Paintings and Sculptures in the new building, which she did in 1819.
-The museum was later renamed the National Prado Museum.
+The museum was later renamed the Prado National Museum.

 The discovery had two goals: